scrapy/scrapy/scrapy/trunk/docs/ref/signals.rst

  * ``response`` - the response from which the item was scraped

-Sent when the engine receives a new scraped item from the spider, and right before the item is sent to the :topic:`itempipeline`.
+Sent when the engine receives a new scraped item from the spider, and right before the item is sent to the :topic:`item-pipeline`.

 .. signal:: item_passed